Brandon7148/Website/README.md

-This is a website made for me.
+This is a just a quick link info for me if you would like to use this, go for it.